-CVE-2026-27727 is a low severity vulnerability with a CVSS score of 0.0.
-No known exploits currently, and patches are available.
+CVE-2026-27727 is a critical severity vulnerability with a CVSS score of 9.8.
+Exploits are available; patches have been released and should be applied urgently.

 Very low probability of exploitation